 Trade with the trend is a powerful strategy to capture gains and make money in the stock market.
 Traders enter long positions when they spot stocks that are trending upwards, and exit the position when the trend is broken.

-Following figure shows how an uptrend looks like.
+When a stock's recent prices are plotted on a stock chart, the following figure shows what an uptrend looks like.
 To form an uptrend, the following conditions must be met.

-1. Each time a stock rally must reach a higher point than the preceding high.
+1. Each time stock rallies, it must reach a higher point than the preceding high.

-2. Each time the stock decline must reach a higher point than the preceding low.
+2. Each time the stock declines, it must reach a higher point than the preceding low.

 3. It is called higher highs and higher lows.